 Who, when he came, and had seen the grace of God, was glad, and exhorted them all, that with purpose of heart they would cleave unto the Lord (Acts 11:23 KJV)

-Ask the Father to help you receive and display His grace in your spiritual life, ministry, health, finances, etc.
+Ask the Father to help you receive and display His grace in your spiritual life, ministry, health, finances, family, business, etc.